wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 Notes on support for creating C*-backed Kiji tables
 ---------------------------------------------------

+Summary of stuff that we'll have to change:

+### Table layout descriptions

 The current table layout (stored in `TableLayoutDesc` Avro records) has a lot of HBase-specific stuff.
 We may want to make a separate description for C*-backed Kiji tables.